JosephJay494/Son-of-the-creator/README.md

 ```
 ln this section I modified the module models.py with adding the Users class that will automatically create a table for users in the database and also created the module utils.py that will handle the encryption of passwords in the database once a user account has been created.

+Inthis section I created the module auth.py that will authenticated the uses when they Login their accountsand l've also creater the File routers which contains auth, post and user.py